 What is Shock Art?

 Shock Art is a collaboration between Art in Public Places and Longmont Power & Communications that brings color and creativity to the (otherwise dull green) boxes.
-This is the 9th year that we have embarked on this project, bringing up to seven artistic boxes to the Longmont Community.

 What if I'm an artist and want to paint?